 However, once the cords are properly formed and if they are maintained correctly, dogs with dreadlock hair do not shed!

+Caring for a dog that has dreadlocks is no easy task!
 Once the dog’s coat is corded, you’ll need to trim it back to a length of about three inches all over, once every year.

+This length of coat is easy to maintain and keep clean.
 Don’t cut your dreadlock dog’s coat any shorter than this, as it will grow back as mats, not dreads!

+If you’re not experienced in caring for a dreadlock dog, it may be wisest to consult a specialist dog groomer.
 Remember that it can take up to two years to create cording on a dog’s coat, and a trimming or clipping mistake could take a long time to put right.